chrekh/puppet-sudo/README.md

 Installs and configures sudo.

-This modules can configure most features described in sudoers(5), both in one main files, and in separate files located in a includedir (/etc/sudoers.d)
+This modules can configure most features described in sudoers(5), both in the master sudoers file, and in separate files located in a includedir (/etc/sudoers.d).
+My motivation for creating this module even when there is several modules for sudo available already, is to be able to to generate all possible sudoers(5) content, using structured data merged from possibly several hiera levels.

+Note that there is no verification of the resulting sudoers files, so it's very possible to generate sudoers content that breaks sudo.

 ## Todo